open-quantum-safe/liboqs-dotnet/README.md

 ## <span style="color: red;">DEPRECATION NOTICE</span>

 <b><span style="color: red;">The Open Quantum Safe project has discontinued development of our liboqs-dotnet language wrapper.
 This repository is being archived as read-only.
-Use of this code is not recommended, as it may rely on obsolete algorithms or implementations or may have security vulnerabilities or other bugs.</span></b>
+Use of this code is not recommended, as it may rely on obsolete algorithms or implementations or may have security vulnerabilities or other bugs.
+If you are interested in reviving and maintaining this project, please reach out via the [OQS discussion board on Github](https://github.com/orgs/open-quantum-safe/discussions).</span></b>

 ---